Google Business Profile For Therapists

 Photos limited to a logo.

-Exterior shots, interior shots, and a professional headshot are direct ranking signals and the strongest conversion lever on the profile itself.
+Exterior shots, interior shots, and a professional headshot are direct ranking signals, and the strongest conversion lever on the profile itself.

 Abandoned profile without any activity.